A valid NH snowmobile registration is required to ride in New Hampshire. We also encourage you to support the trails by joining a club and the NHSA.

 How To Register Your Snowmobile in NH

-All snowmobiles and OHRVs must be registered in NH if they are operated off the owner’s property.
+All snowmobiles and OHRVs must be registered in NH if they are operated off personal property.
 A NH snowmobile registration is a privilege to ride on approved trails, please respect the landowners and stay on the trails.
-There are no additional trail-user fees required in NH.
-Registrations are available at these OHRV Registration Agents located throughout the state.

 Get a $30 Discount on your Registrations by Joining a Club

 To register an OHRV or snowmobile the owner must:

 - Be at least 18 years of age, present a valid driver’s license or accepted non-driver photo ID, and apply in person.

 - Present a valid NH driver’s license or NH photo ID to qualify for resident rates.